Mathematical Methods and Statistics

 - Introduction to Newton's laws of motion.
 Concept of force, momentum and energy in mechanical systems.
 Concept and calculation of Moments of forces.

 - Introduction to complex numbers.
-Complex number representation on 2-D Cartesian plane.
+Complex number representation on the 2-D Cartesian plane.
 Complex number arithmetic.

 - Introduction to R package.
-Using R to calculate statistical quantities such as mean, standard deviation and producing graphs.
+Using R to calculate statistical quantities, manipulating data frames, calculating probabilities and visualising data using various graphs.